mahmudul-hasan-sreejon/webable-laravel-challenge/readme.md

 ## Installation

-3.1- Clone project via git repository and setup environment and config file
+- Clone project via git repository

-3.2- Rename or copy '.env.local' to '.env' and change database connection information
+- Rename or copy '.env.local' to '.env' and change database connection information

-3.3- Create database 'laravel-film-app'
+- Create database 'laravel-film-app'

-3.4- Use these commands in terminal in the root of project folder to setup the project:
+- Use these commands in terminal in the root of project folder to setup the project:
 ```
 composer install
 php artisan key:generate